Home Health Disease of the 21st century: how to treat depression

 3nfVJl50dDI

 Start by stopping comparing yourself to other people.
-Remember, each person is unique, and unique tasks simply cannot be compared.
-Each has both positive and negative sides, and ideals exist only in fantasies, in reality they have no place.
+Remember, every person is unique, and unique tasks simply cannot be compared.
+Everyone has both positive and negative sides, and ideals exist only in fantasies; they have no place in reality.

-Rest, rest and rest again.
-Most often, workaholics who have only heard about vacations are prone to depression.
-Leave everything for a while and just go to the sea, or see others Beautiful places, of which there are plenty of them on the planet.
+Rest, rest and more rest.
+Most often, workaholics who have only heard about vacation are prone to depression.
+Abandon everything for a while and just go to the sea, or look at other beautiful places, of which there are plenty on the planet.

 And, of course, seek help from a psychotherapist.
-Many find it difficult to accept such a situation, believing that his patients are psychopaths, but this is not at all the case.
+Many people find it difficult to accept this situation, believing that their patients are psychopaths, but this is not at all the case.
 Depression is a complex disease that is almost impossible to cure on your own.
-A specialist will help build an effective health improvement system, which will yield positive results in the near future.
+And a specialist will help you build an effective healing system that will yield positive results in the near future.

 Leave a Reply